Updated April 20, 2021

-If a tenant has lived in the space for a year or more without any significant maintenance or damage issues, giving back their security deposit demonstrates trust and mutual respect without costing you anything in the process.
-When it comes time to renew the lease, the extra income offered by a returned deposit can be a big motivator for your renters.
-Money talks, and nothing showcases the way you value your tenants quite as eloquently.
+If a tenant has lived in the space for a year or more without significant maintenance or damage issues, giving back a renewal bonus demonstrates trust and mutual respect without costing you anything in the process.
+When it comes time to renew the lease, the extra income offered by the bonus can be a big motivator for your renters.
+Money talks and nothing showcases the way you value your tenants quite as eloquently.

 4. Communicate Effectively

 Lessor-lessee relationships depend on effective lines of communication.
 Being responsive and understanding when your tenants mention an issue with the property highlights your attention to their needs.
 Make sure your tenants feel they’re being heard, even if you can’t directly address their concerns.